Individual Voluntary Arrangement (IVA).

 If you miss your agreed payment into the IVA, then your IVA supervisor will contact you to discuss the position.
 Your IVA proposal would usually state that if two or more payments have defaulted, then the supervisor needs to petition for your bankruptcy.

-However, the situation requires discussion with you before any action, to determine if an alternative solution exists, such as a revised payment plan.
+However, the situation requires discussion with you before any action, to determine if an alternative solution exists, like a revised payment plan.
 Your creditors must agree with any alterations.

 Individual Voluntary Arrangement (IVA) – Will My Creditors Agree To An Individual Voluntary Arrangement?